mynormh/slicks-slices/notes.md

 - Any styles added using `styled` will be scoped to that component.
 - In Styled Components, we can affect styles of the children from the parent by creating a class and then assigning that `className` to the child Styled Component.

-## CSS Tricks

-- A nice way to handle Styled Components is to create a styled component for the component at the top of the file and then select the HTML elements in the styled component to style the children.
-- When doing `transform` if we want to add another transform for example in a pseudo-selector and only change one property this will override all the previous transform properties.
-A way to get around this is using css variables for each property and then just update the variable in the pseudo-selector.

 ## Headless CMS

 - The idea of a headless CMS is that there's no frontend, meaning we have to build it.